ipaleka/arrangeit/docs/development.rst

 .. _py2deb: https://py2deb.readthedocs.io

-Run the following command to install py2deb and its dependencies on Debian/Ubuntu:
+Run the following command to install py2deb dependencies on Debian/Ubuntu:

 .. code-block:: bash

   $ sudo apt-get install dpkg-dev fakeroot lintian python3-pip

+py2deb's dependency ``pip-accel`` needs ``pip`` version to be 7.x, so the following commands should probably be run inside a Python 3 virtual environment created for the purpose (add ``--user`` argument to pip3 if you want to install py2deb system-wide):

-  $ pip3 install py2deb --user
+  $ pip3 install py2deb
-  $ pip3 install pip-accel --user  # it will downgrade pip to version <8.0
+  $ pip3 install pip-accel  # it will downgrade pip to version <8.0

 And then run the following command inside the project's root directory to create